pksohn/tweet-db/README.md

 Civil & Environmental Engineering 263n: Scalable Spatial Analytics at UC-Berkeley, Fall 2016
 By Yiyan Ge, Paul Sohn, Stephen Wong, Ruoying Xu, October 4, 2016*

+## Part 1: Tools for Spatial Analysis

+First, we compare the features of three programmatic tools for working with spatial data in different ways: Shapely, Fiona, and PostGIS.

+### Shapely

+Shapely is an open-source Python package that is primarily used for calculations on geospatial data, and is built for dealing with specifically geospatial data tasks.
+However, most processes in Shapely can be applied to non-spatial data as well.
+The simplicity of the algorithm in Shapely allows it to generate results quicker.
+Shapely is usually applied to the following cases:

+* Produce and generate geospatial data;
+* Perform spatial operations to spatial data, such as spatial join, buffer, union, intersect, etc.;

+### Fiona

+Fiona is the Python API for OGR, and is primarily aimed at processing regular data with some spatial components.
+It has the ability to deal with data with many different formats and types of files, and allows users to convert them into OpenGIS Simple Features Reference Implementation (OGR) types that can be used with GDAL libraries.
+But Fiona does not have the ability to perform spatial operations on spatial data.
+Fiona is usually applied to the following cases:

+* Create, process, edit data tables;
+* Project spatial data into different projection systems;

+### PostGIS

+PostGIS is an open-source database library that is used as a spatial information system.
+It can not only perform spatial operations to spatial data (although not as well as Shapely), but also allows users to perform high-speed spatial queuing.
+PostGIS is usually applied to the following cases:

+* Extending spatial functions (e.g. distance, area, union, and intersections) to PostgreSQL object-relational databases;
+* Calculating areas, distances, lengths and perimeters;
+* Determining topologies (i.e. the interactions of geometries);
+* Making 3D measurements;
+* Geocoding of TIGER data (a special use case);
+* Processing raster data

 ## Part 2: Spatial Queries

 For this assignment, we set up a PostgreSQL 9.3 installation with PostGIS 2.2 on a Linode server.